+Onshore ducts, crossing the Blackdog Burn (approximately 150 m in length), will be installed by trenching and float in of cable.
 According to the dynamic coast project online tool, the coastline at Blackdog is undergoing accretion rather than erosion.
 It is considered that the cables are less likely to become exposed because of this.
-However, AOWFL is also concerned, about changing coastal processes that could put the cable at risk of exposure through erosion, and therefore will design the landfall with an aim to minimise the risk of cables becoming exposed through the life of the Project.
+However, AOWFL is also concerned, about changing coastal processes that could put the cable at risk of exposure through erosion, and therefore the landfall design has been chosen with an aim to minimise the risk of cables becoming exposed through the life of the Project.